People icekiting and ice fishing on frozen Rice Lake under a pink-coloured dusk sky.

 Ice climbing

 The steep topography and low temperatures during Northern Ontario winters make perfect ice climbing conditions.
+Ice walls form where moisture seeps from rocks or from frozen waterfalls, creating fantastic structures with varied textures and shapes.

-While experience with rock climbing is certainly helpful, ice climbing techniques are very different so guides cater most of their tours for beginners.
-Specialized equipment like harnesses, axes and crampons are supplied by the operator, making guided tours a great introduction to the activity.
+More than just a good workout, ice climbers can engage with the landscape in a unique way.
+While experience with rock climbing is undoubtedly helpful, ice climbing techniques are very different, so guides typically tailor their tours to beginners.
+Specialized equipment like harnesses, axes and crampons is supplied by the operator, making guided tours a great introduction to the activity.

 Outdoor Skills and Thrills